abinit/abinit/doc/tutorial/eph4mob.md

 ```

 The calculation is done for AlAs, the same crystalline material as in the first two DFPT tutorials.
-Many input parameters are also quite similar.
+Many input parameters are also quite similar and symmetries can be used to reduce the number of atomic
+perturbations.
 For more details about this first step, please refer to the first and second tutorials on DFPT.

-Note this additional important points.
+Note these additional important points.
 Since AlAs is a **polar semiconductor**, we need to compute with DFPT the Born effective charges
 as well and the static dielectric tensor
-These quantities are then used to treat the long-range part of the dynamical matrix in
+These quantities are then used to treat the long-range (LR) part of the dynamical matrix in
 the Fourier interpolation of the phonon frequencies.
 We will see that these quantities are also needed in the Fourier interpolation of the DFPT potential.

 Only the (partial) DDB and POT files produced at the end of the DFPT run
 are needed to perform e-ph calculation.
-The files containing the first order wavefunctions (*1WF*) due to an atomic perturbatio are not needed.
+The files containing the first order wavefunctions (*1WF*) due to an atomic perturbation are not needed.
 As these files are quite larger and the overall space on disk scales as nq * 3 * natom, we suggest
 to avoid the output of the DFPT wavefunctions by using [[prtwf]] = -1
 In this case, the DFPT code writens the 1WF only if the DFPT SCF cycle is not converged so that one can restart